lucasgelfond/arduino-pov-display/README.md

 So by moving this pattern slowly to the side, you form letters, and with a long exposure photograph, you can do almost anything.

 I'm currently writing code in the Arduino IDE.
 It uses 10 pins, each customizable so that you can pick any pins that you like.
-A schematic from Autodesk Circuit will be uploaded soon.
+I'm trying to upload a schematic but 123D Circuits is tricky.

+The whole code is written in the Arduino IDE.
+It uses the digitalWrite() command to turn LEDs on and off.
+I determine the states and which lights need to be on from a Google Document that I made that has all of the lettes in pixelated versions.
+That Google Doc with all the letters can be found <a href="https://docs.google.com/spreadsheets/d/1zgnJYY_FaUdyHc15hTCuNYxuNIVfHdMoEihmZqh1gu8/edit?usp=sharing"> here. </a>

 I'm attempting to write one letter per day, and I'll try to keep this repo updated.